Skip to main content

 • 5x Carnifexes

-As well as working on the Tyranid miniatures, I've also spent the last few months building a Warhammer 40k gaming table including terrain.
-I always marvel at how many of my fellow hobbyists photograph their miniatures in such a cinematic way that you feel like you're standing in the middle of the battlefield.
-I wanted that too!
-So I seized the opportunity and photographed all the newly painted Tyranid miniatures accordingly.
-Enjoy!
+n addition to expanding my Tyranid Swarm, I have also spent the last few months building a Warhammer 40K gaming table with terrain.
+One thing that always amazes me is how hobbyists photograph their miniatures in such a cinematic way, making it feel like you're standing in the middle of a battlefield.
+I wanted to achieve the same effect!

 Comments